 - How many tables do you take orders from per night?

-‘Worked as a part-time waiter at a catering company and handled four wedding receptions, one banquet, and three product launches during the last six weeks.’
+- ‘Worked as a part-time waitress at a catering company and handled four wedding receptions, one banquet, and three product launches during the last six weeks.'

 2015 Mountain Springs High School, High School Diploma Mountain Springs, LA

 2016 – 2017 Certificate in Wine and Food Pairing, Culinary Institute of America, San Antonio, TX

 What to Write in a Catering Resume Skills Section

 Although the food and beverage industry requires specific technical skills, employers also consider soft skills.
 These are the personality traits you have that relate to your fitness as a potential employee who will add value, has adequate knowledge, sufficient experience, and will be easy to manage.
 Incorporate these into your summary and your accomplishment statements.

 • Educational Attainment: A university degree is not required to become a Waiter, but if you want to have a better probability of moving up into a Restaurant Manager role later, it is advantageous to have some form of tertiary education.
 This is especially applicable if your qualification is in a field related to the industry you are pursuing, for example, a Bachelors's in Hotel Management or Culinary Arts.

 • Technical Aptitude: Waitress need to be task-orientated and meticulous to handle more than one table of patrons simultaneously and get the correct meals out to the right table.
 They need to be physically fit to handle long periods on their feet and also to carry heavy trays to tables

 • Other Technical Skills: Booking systems, Telephone etiquette, Customer Service, Sales, Marketing, Quality Control.

 |Bachelor in Culinary Arts